California SGIP Battery Rebate: How to Lower Your Battery Costs | Solar.com

 Please enter a valid zip code.

-The Self-Generation Incentive Program (SGIP) is run by the California Public Utilities Commission (CPUC) and offers a rebate for installing battery storage in your home.
+The Self-Generation Incentive Program (SGIP) is a rebate program run by the California Public Utilities Commission (CPUC) that rewards homeowners and businesses for installing energy storage systems (aka batteries).

 Why does California offer rebates for battery storage?